Suspension from school

 What happens to my child while they are out of school?

-During the first five days of any suspension, the school must provide work and arrange to mark it.
-During this time, your child must not be in a public place (including public transport) without good reason.
-If your child is in a public place during this period you could get a penalty notice.
+During these five days, your child should not be out in public places (like shops or on buses) unless there is a good reason.
+If your child is seen in public during this time, you could get a penalty notice.

-If your child is suspended for more than five days, from the sixth day the school must provide suitable alternative full time education for your child.
+If your child is suspended for more than five days, starting from the sixth day, the school must arrange full-time education somewhere else for your child.